17 recruiting email templates (+ how to write a recruiting email)

 Provide enough information to intrigue

 Of course, there's a flip side to the above advice.
 While you should try to keep your messages short and sweet so they don't become confusing or overwhelming to candidates, you also need to include enough information to intrigue them about your open position — enough so they respond.
-This can be tricky to balance, but remember that your main goal via recruiting emails is not to hire a potential candidate but to get their attention and encourage them to schedule a call or meeting.
+This can be tricky to balance, but remember that your main goal via recruitment emails is not to hire a potential candidate but to get their attention and encourage them to schedule a call or meeting.

 One of the most important rules for cold recruiting emails is putting yourself in the candidate's shoes.
 As they read your email, they will ask, "What's in it for me?"
 Your job is to answer that question before they have to ask it (or before they simply delete your message and move on).